 An example is a timeline often associated with African American history, shown in the tweet below:

 Based on this representation, we are to assume that 1865 marked the ending of American slavery and the beginning of segregation (which we are to view as an improved environment signified by the yellow color), and that segregation ended in 1954 as we entered a green zone.
 However, our experiences prove otherwise.
 As Dr. Kelley puts it, “What’s so green about it?”

 Historic events don’t begin and end, they flow

 Rethinking our timelines can better demonstrate the legacy of historic events.
-One example is to have more interconnectedness, like the image shown in the tweet below:
+One example is to have more interconnectedness, like the image shown below:

 It shows that events flow together in a non-linear way and continue to have impacts on people even after they end.

 Another is the Diné wedding basket, which has several interpretations.
 One of which is a spiral map through which people chart their life course.
 The spiral lets us visualize pain and joy interacting and shaping who we become and how we relate to our families and communities.

 We’re asking ourselves: What assumptions are we making when we display data in timelines?
 What do we miss by making these assumptions?